DEBBY-CODE/My-SQL--Final-Project/README.md

-# INTRODUCING THE UDEMY MYSQL FOR DATA ANALYSIS Beginner Project
+# INTRODUCING THE UDEMY MYSQL FOR DATA ANALYSIS Project

 **THE SITUATION**:
  You and your rich Uncle Jimmy just purchased Maven Movies, a brick and mortar DVD Rental business.
 Uncle Jimmy put up the money, and you’re in charge of the day-to-day operations.